-Results are the outputs of the European activity or project funded.
+Results are achievements of the European activity or project that received EU funding.
 The type of result will vary depending on the type of project.
+Results can be classified as either (a) outputs or (b) outcomes:

-Results can be accessible products like curricula, studies, reports, materials, events, or websites; results can also mean the knowledge and experience gained by participants, partners or other stakeholders involved in the project.
+- a) Output: a tangible product which is produced by a given project and which may be quantified; outputs can be accessible products like curricula, studies, reports, materials, events, or websites; - b) Outcome: an intangible added value achieved through the achievement of the project objectives and targets.
+Ordinarily, such added value defies quantification, whether it covers concrete events and actions such as training, training platforms, content or methodology, or more abstract consequences such as increased awareness, increased skills or improved abilities. knowledge and experience gained by participants, partners or other stakeholders involved in the project.